mattmillen15/usb_drop_toolkit/README.md

 # USB Drop Toolkit
 ___
-USB Drop Toolkit is a red team utility designed for physical security assessments where USB drops are part of the engagement.
-This toolkit includes:
+USB Drop Toolkit is designed for physical security assessments where USB drops are part of the engagement.
+Includes:
-	•	A PowerShell script to format USB drives with hidden .bat payload executed by shortcut files.
+- A PowerShell script to format USB drives with hidden .bat payload executed by shortcut files.
-	•	A listener to capture exfiltrated host and network details
+- A listener to capture exfiltrated host and network details

 Base version of this isn't built for C2, but totally could be... just not worth the maintenance here...